thumbnail image

 Instagram's best photographer artist, @koci.

 Rick Paulas has written many things, some serious, plenty not, for plenty of places.
-They include the New York Times, The Awl, VICE, McSweeney's, Wired, Curbed, New York, Longreads, The Atlantic, and frankly, any place that pays.
+They include the New York Times, The Awl, VICE, McSweeney's, Curbed, Longreads, Hell Gate, Defector, The Atlantic, and The Awl.

 Shoot me an email why dontcha?